 Between homework, advanced classes, extracurricular activities and part-time jobs (not to mention socializing!), most modern students have a lot on their plate.
 And once college applications start, it can be even more difficult to stay on top of things.
 That's why our study skills program is tailored to have a lasting positive effect, helping students gain important strategies to plan, manage and prioritize their schedules and workloads more effectively than ever before.▼

 Greater achievements need a solid foundation.
 That’s why our study skills program in Missouri emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at college and in professional settings.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
-Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.
+Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
+Learn how we can help your child push his or her skillset (and confidence!) to the next level.

 - Scheduling and workload management techniques.

 - Strategies for achieving goals in both the short term and long term.

 - Organizational methods for completing homework assignments and establishing an efficient personal study area.

 - Performance management skills, such as using an academic calendar and tracking grades.

 - Tactics for better communication, including active listening.

 - How to ace the all-important college admission essay.